-For sustainability, you have the option to take one of two capstone courses:
+If you choose to complete a capstone, you have the option to take one of two capstone courses:

-ENVR 599 Independent Project Capstone provides you with a directed opportunity to complete an original study related to your personal or professional interests within Sustainability & Environmental Management.
+ENVR 599 Independent Research Capstone provides you with a directed opportunity to complete an original study related to your personal or professional interests within Sustainability & Environmental Management.
 Applying knowledge towards solving real world problems is enabled through close work with the course instructor and additional resource experts.
 Participants often use their Capstone research as a bridge to future career aspirations.

 Previous and potential project examples include: